Site loading image

 Mark Robinson

-Mark B. Robinson, PE, CHMM, CPEA is a Market Director for TRC and sits in the Atlanta area.
+Mark B. Robinson, PE, CHMM, CPEA is the National Service Leader for Chemical Management and Reporting Services for TRC and is located in the Atlanta area.
 He has over 30 years in consulting and industry EHS experience.
 He has managed a wide variety of industrial sector projects and programs, including EHS compliance auditing for airbag manufacturers, dairy and food manufacturing/distribution and pulp/paper mills; managing a portfolio of SPCC/FRPs for telecom and petroleum terminals; and complex regulatory reporting across various industries.

 For the 2020 TSCA CDR season, he supported reporting for the oil and gas industry including refining, asphalt, and import/export; pulp and paper mills; cement plants; and metals smelting industries.